 Use a bounce or some type of diffuser if you have one.
 The light that you’re using from the flash won’t be too harsh or create harsh shadows on your clients’ faces.

 It’s not required.
-But it will soften the light and create more uniformity in the exposure as well.
+But it will soften the light and create more uniformity in the

 Use Flash for Drama or Lighting Effects